ControlThings/mist-api-android/README.md

 ## Build information

-1. Change libraryVersion in build.gradle(Module: MistApi)

-2. The following will build a release and push it to artifactory
+Build only the MistApi module, since the 'app' module has some test code that does not seem to be up to date.

+./gradlew :MistApi:assembleRelease

+### clean build

+Note: this attempts to build all modules.

-$ ./gradlew --refresh-dependencies clean assembleRelease artifactoryPublish
+$ ./gradlew --refresh-dependencies clean assembleRelease

 ## Debugging the native code